-Make referral to specialist mental health a priority when: If there is a safeguarding

-concern:

-The child/young person's levels of concern or distress are rising, high or Refer to both

-sustained.
-C-SPA and

-Mindworks

-The frequency or degree of self-harm is increasing. (see Appendix

-B: Crisis lines

-The person providing assessment in primary care is concerned. and

-safeguarding)

-The child/young person or family asks for further support from mental health

-services.

-Levels of distress in family members are rising, high or sustained, despite

-appropriate support being offered.
+Make referral to specialist mental health a priority when: If there is a safeguarding concern: The child/young person's levels of concern or distress are rising, high or sustained.
+Refer to both C-SPA and The frequency or degree of self-harm is increasing.
+Mindworks (see Appendix The person providing assessment in primary care is concerned.
+B: Crisis lines The child/young person or family asks for further support from mental health safeguarding) services.
+Levels of distress in family members are rising, high or sustained, despite appropriate support being offered.